The Walter Cronkite Awards

 Can I enter more than once?

-There is no limit to the number of submissions per news organization, as long as each entry addresses the topic of disinformation.
+There is no limit to the number of submissions per news organization.

 How do we submit our video?